JUN 1, 2022

-AARP Michigan is now offering virtual events and opportunities for members and the general public.
+AARP Michigan continues to offer quality programs and events in 2022.
 Take a look at what's coming up - and be sure to check back for updates.

 AARP is here to help you take on today – and every day.
 From sharing practical resources, to holding fun activities and events, AARP is providing opportunities to connect and help build an even stronger Michigan for all ages to live, work and play.
 We hope you’ll join us!

 Governor Gretchen Whitmer and the Michigan Department of Health and Human Services (MDHHS) have approved and submitted Michigan’s Age-Friendly Action Plan to AARP.

 Older Adults Favor a Good Quality Life Over a Long Life, According to New Research from AARP and National Geographic Partners

 Americans Are Redefining Health in the Second Half of Life and Doing More to Stay Healthy as They Age

 AARP Michigan is joining The Graduate!
 Network’s Lifelong Learning Ambassador initiative to let older Michiganders know that it’s never too late to come back to education.
 Ambassadors will spread the word about the education opportunity paths available in Michigan whether that’s completing a GED, a college certificate, or a college degree.
 The Graduate!
 Network coined the term “Comebacker” to recognize the potential of adults, especially those with some college and no degree, to complete their education.
 In Michigan, nearly 1 million adults over the age of 45 have some college credit and have not yet completed a credential, another 403,000 could benefit from completing a GED/ high school equivalency.
 Pursuing their education provides these Michigan Comebackers with the opportunity to connect to a job in demand, start a new career or finish a long-held personal goal.